Biocides vertebrate testing

 - Please ensure you comply with the terms and conditions of using the HSE Secure File Sharing Service, these will be included in the email alongside the link.

 - Please check the spam settings on your email account to ensure our emails are not going to your junk folder.

 When submitting an application for active substance approval or product authorisation in GB that contains a test on vertebrate animals conducted after 1 September 2013, you must provide the following:

 - evidence that you contacted, prior to the commissioning of the test, either:

 - HSE - for tests commissioned after 31 December 2020

 - European Chemicals Agency (ECHA) - for tests commissioned prior to 01 January 2021

 - confirmation that HSE or ECHA, as applicable, did not hold such vertebrate tests

-- a robust justification demonstrating why the test was necessary, ie why it represented a last resort, and that all other data sources had been exhausted - where you have contacted HSE prior to commissioning the test you can provide the correspondence showing that HSE had been appropriately consulted and agreed with your justification for the test
+- a robust justification demonstrating why the test was necessary, such as why it represented a last resort and that all other data sources had been exhausted.
+Where you have contacted us prior to commissioning the test you can provide the correspondence showing that HSE agreed with your justification

 Enforcement action may also be taken as this is a breach of the law.